-20% of issues raised related to Clinical Treatment.
-This includes a wide range of issues from involvement in a care plan, grounds access, clinical security, therapies, medication and changes to clinical services, most of the issues raised were individual to the particular patient.
+15% of issues related to Clinical Treatment.

+A wide range of issues were considered from involvement in a care plan, grounds access, therapies, medication and changes to clinical services, most of the issues raised were specific to the particular patient.
 The majority (75%) were found to be not upheld.
-One issue highlighted staff shortages resulted in a delay in treatment, another prompted a review of a clinical decision with the other two identifying the need for a policy review.